hackgvl/hackgreenville-com/CONTRIBUTING.md

 #### System Requirements

-* This site was built with PHP 7 and Laravel.
+* [Requirements of Laravel 8](https://laravel.com/docs/8.x/releases), which include PHP 7.3+ or PHP 8+
 * You'll need [composer](https://getcomposer.org/download/) as well.
 * You'll need [yarn](https://yarnpkg.com/lang/en/docs/install/) as well.
-* For running "tests", you'll need SQLite and its associated PHP extensions enabled (sqlite3 & pdo_sqlite)]
+* For running "tests", you'll need SQLite and its associated PHP extensions enabled.
+    > The PHP install package names and commands will differ based on your operating system, source repository, and other variations.
+Here are examples:
+    > * RHEL / CentOS / Fedora: `yum install php-sqlite3 php-pdo_sqlite`
+    > * Ubuntu / Debian / Mint: `apt install php-sqlite3`
+* MariaDB 10+ / MySQL 5.6+ - MariaDB is a compatible fork of MySQL and the community version can be installed using [operating system repositories](https://mariadb.com/kb/en/mariadb-package-repository-setup-and-usage/).

 #### Initial Setup / Configuration (Host Install)
 You need to make a copy of the `.env.example` file and rename it to `.env` at your project root.